Exploring Generalizable Automated Program Repair with Large Language Models: Results and Analysis

 \subsubsection{Language Specialization}

-Table \ref{tab:all_models} already suggests that model accuracy varies between programming languages, with four different LLMs performing best on the four language-specific benchmarks.
-Since model complementarity and language specialization are important issues for practitioners, we investigate these questions further.
+Table \ref{tab:all_models} has already suggested that model accuracy varies between programming languages, with four different LLMs performing best on the four language-specific benchmarks.
+Since model complementarity and language specialization are important issues for practitioners, we investigate these issues further.
 First, the Venn diagrams in Figure \ref{fig:bug_fix_venn} displays what model combinations perform well on which subsets of cases.
-Here, all cases from all benchmarks were joined, and a model is defined to "solve" an issue if at least one of its $15$ generations is plausible.
+Here, all cases from all benchmarks were joined, and a model is defined to "solve" an issue if at least one of its $n=15$ generations is plausible.
 For each model, we find cases that can only be fixed by this particular model.
 This effect holds for all three prompt types "basic", "test", and "line-level localization (LL)" (see Section \ref{sec:prompt-design}).
-We also compute $p_{combined}@1$ when combining multiple models in a committee, as the chance that \textit{at least one} of the committee's models gives a plausible top result:

-where $c_1,...,c_m$ refer to the numbers of correct generations by each of the committee's models.
-When combining all six models this way, the \textit{average chance} of repairing a bug increases from $14.82$\% plausible@1 for the single best model (Gemini 1.5 pro) to $23.50$\% $p_{combined}@1$ for the \emph{base} prompt.

-While such a "brute-force" committee may be impractical and expensive, smaller, language-specific committees can yield improvements too.
-For each language, we compare the best model on the respective language with the best two-model committee using the \emph{base} prompt.
-We found results to improve for (1) JavaScript from $\RIJSBASICPI$ (\deepseekROneDist) to $19.98$\% (\deepseekROneDist \& Claude 3.7), (2) Java from $\geminiIproJavaBASICPI$ (Gemini 1.5 Pro) to $29.59$\% (Gemini 1.5 Pro \& Claude 3.7), (3) PHP from $\geminiIIflashPHPBASICPI$ (Gemini 2.0 Flash) to $31.09$\% (Gemini 1.5 Pro \& \deepseekROneDist), and (4) Python from $\geminiIIflashPythonBASICPI$ (Gemini 2.0 Flash) to $20.98$\% (Gemini 2.0 flash \& o3-mini).
-Table \ref{tab:commitees} summarizes the results, showing for each benchmark and prompt the best single model and the best two-model committee.
+To further investigate how different models complement each other, we evaluate, how $pass@k$ changes when the $k$ candidates are derived from two models rather than just one.
+To this end, we calculate $p_{\text{combined}}@k$ when we draw a fraction of $\alpha \in [0,1]$ of the $n=15$ generations from one model and the remaining $(1{-}\alpha) \cdot n$ generations from a second model:

+where $ c_{\text{combined}}$ represents the number of correct patches among the $n$ combined generations.
+To avoid rounding errors, we approximate this process by simulation: for each $\alpha$, we repeatedly (100 times in our experiments) sample $\alpha \cdot n$ generations from the first model and $(1{-}\alpha) \cdot n$ generations from the second model, and determine $c_{\text{combined}}$ as the number of plausible patches in the combined set.
+We then estimate $p_{\text{combined}}@k$ as the expectation over all simulation runs.
+Figure \ref{fig:model_combinations} shows $p_{\text{combined}}@k$ for ensembles that pair the best-performing model in each benchmark with one of the next four best models, evaluated across different mixing fractions $\alpha$, using the \emph{test} prompt.
+In most cases, combining two models improved performance over the best individual model, with more pronounced gains at higher values of $k$.